bwbecker/localpr.ca/content/details/tweaks.md

 same results in terms of cross-Canada proportionality -- in fact, they were slightly more proportional.

-More study needs to be done
+More study needs to be done, particularly at the regional level when one popular candidate receives many more than one quota of votes.
-of individual results, particularly when one candidate receives a large number of votes, but it does look like a promising modification to LPR.